RobertDiPaolo/tools/linux/ubuntu.md

 Where X.Y is the firmware version you want to use.

+## UI Tweaks
+See [here](http://ubuntuforums.org/showthread.php?t=2211863) for how to setup a decent task switcher.
+And [here](http://askubuntu.com/questions/22207/quickly-place-a-window-to-another-screen-using-only-the-keyboard) to setup a shortcut to move window to another screen.

 ## HiDPI Display Support
 To get apps looking good with HiDPI displays.